DISCLAIMER:

 THE TRUE VALUE OF WASHINGTON, JEFFERSON, LINCOLN, AND SO MANY MORE IS NOT WHAT WE WERE TAUGHT.

-As a lawyer practicing law in Baltimore for 40 plus years defending the poor, it came to me, the people, with me day to day, not appearing important, are the real heroes of my life, not the heroes of the history books.
+As a lawyer practicing law in Baltimore for 40 plus years it came to me, the people, with me each day, are the real heroes of my life.

-Many of these people are gone now but their impact lives on.
+Many of these people are gone but their impact lives on.
 I am who I am because of these people making their lives no less worthy than the stories of the dead of the history books.
+Their stories should be told.

 The first story is about the day after the day my father died when I came to understand his true worth and influence on life.
 Following is the story of Howard, a brother-in-law, whose values handed down by his mother and father, helped mankind to come together in a unity rare to the ages.